-- In The Jetsons, Jane is 35 and Judy is 16, but they look more or less the same age.
+- In The Jetsons, Jane's 33 and Judy's 16, but they look more or less the same age.

-- Mrs. Ridgemount from Stoked.
+- Mrs. Ridgemount from Stōked.
 Let's give an example: look at this◊ picture.
-One of these women is a middle-aged woman with three kids, the other is a girl in her late teens.
+One of these women is a middle-aged woman with three kids, the other is a girl in her late teens and the middle-aged woman's daughter.
 Guess which is which.

-- In the ''Good Times" cartoon "Curly The Littlest Puppy" Hayley's mother doesn't look too much older than her oldest brother Michael who's stated to be 16 and all together the parents have 5 kids.
+- In the GoodTimes Entertainment cartoon "Curly The Littlest Puppy" Hayley's mother doesn't look too much older than her oldest brother Michael who's stated to be 16 and all together the parents have 5 kids.